EssentialsX/Essentials/CONTRIBUTING.md

 ["open to PR" issues](https://github.com/EssentialsX/Essentials/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22status%3A+open+to+PR%22) and [feature request discussions](https://github.com/EssentialsX/Essentials/discussions/categories/ideas-and-feature-suggestions) before you start working on your changes.
-If you don't see your desired feature listed, [open a feature request](https://github.com/EssentialsX/Essentials/issues/new/choose) and wait for a response, else you may end up wasting your time on a feature that we aren't in a position to accept.
+If you don't see your desired feature listed, [open a feature request](https://github.com/EssentialsX/Essentials/issues/new/choose) and wait for a response, otherwise you may end up wasting your time on a feature that we aren't in a position to accept.

-#### Keep it simple
+#### Keep it focused

-Please try to keep feature PRs small.
+Please try to keep feature PRs focused around one feature.
 Your PR should ideally contain one feature, or a few closely-linked features.
 If you submit several unrelated features in one PR, the PR will not be accepted.

 ### Fixing bugs

-If you're opening a PR to fix a bug, please ensure a bug report has been filed - search the [issue tracker](https://github.com/EssentialsX/Essentials/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22bug%3A+confirmed%22%2C%22bug%3A+unconfirmed%22%2C%22bug%3A+upstream%22) for an existing report, and if you can't see a bug report, [create one](https://github.com/EssentialsX/Essentials/issues/new/choose) before you submit your PR.
+If you're opening a PR to fix a bug, please ensure a bug report has been filed - search the [issue tracker](https://github.com/EssentialsX/Essentials/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22bug%3A+confirmed%22%2C%22bug%3A+unconfirmed%22%2C%22bug%3A+upstream%22) for an existing report, and if you can't find a bug report, [create one](https://github.com/EssentialsX/Essentials/issues/new/choose) before you submit your PR.

 #### Unconfirmed bugs

 You may find a bug report with the label `bug: unconfirmed`.
-This means the EssentialsX team hasn't been able to confirm whether the reported issue is actually a bug in EssentialsX.
+This means the EssentialsX team hasn't had the time to review the bug report yet or hasn't been able to confirm whether the reported issue is actually a bug in EssentialsX.
 You can help us by following the steps in the report and posting whether you are able to replicate this issue, ideally on the latest versions of EssentialsX and Paper.
 This will help us confirm issues and prioritise PRs accordingly.